Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Towards classical pathwise uniqueness

-The easiest consequence of Theorem~\ref{pathbypath uniq SPDE} (applied to the continuity equation) is pathwise uniqueness among solutions with conditional laws (given the Brownian motion) in $L^m([0,T],L^m_{(1+|\cdot|)^{-\alpha}}(\mr^d))$.
+The easiest consequence of Theorem~\ref{pathbypath uniq SPDE} (applied to the continuity equation) is pathwise uniqueness among solutions with conditional laws (given the Brownian motion) in $L^m([0,T],L^m_{(1+|\cdot|)^{-\alpha}}(\mathbb{R}^d))$.

-The relevant concept of solution and the result are shown below, but let us explain better the idea.
-As already mentioned, we need the initial datum $X_0$ to be diffuse.
-We could take e.g.\ the probability space $(C([0,T];\mr^d)\times B_R(y_0),P\otimes\mc{L}^d)$ (with the suitable $\sigma$-algebra), with $P$ as Wiener measure, for some $R>0$, $y_0$ in $\mr^d$, and $X_0(\omega,x)=x$, $W_t(\omega,x)=\omega_t$; the filtration must be any filtration $\mc{G}$ such that $\mc{G}_t$ contains $\sigma\{X_0,W_s|s\le t\}$.
-The solution $X=X(\omega,x)$ should be thought as a flow, for fixed $\omega$, solving the SDE at $\omega$ fixed.
+The relevant concept of solution and the result are shown below, but let us explain the idea.
+As already mentioned, we need the initial datum~$X_0$ to be diffuse.
+We could take e.g.~the probability space $(C([0,T];\mathbb{R}^d)\times B_R(y_0),Q\otimes\mc{L}^d)$ (with the suitable $\sigma$-algebra), with~$Q$ as Wiener measure, for some $R>0$, $y_0 \in \mathbb{R}^d$, and $X_0(\gamma,x)=x$, $W_t(\gamma,x)=\gamma_t$; the filtration must be any filtration~$(\mc{G}_t)_t$ (satisfying the standard assumptions) such that $\mc{G}_t$ contains $\sigma\{X_0,W_s|s\le t\}$.
+The solution $X=X(\gamma,x)$ should be thought of as a flow, for fixed~$\gamma \in C([0,T];\mathbb{R}^d)$, solving the sDE at this fixed~$\gamma$.
 Now we ask: among which class of processes path-by-path uniqueness applies, implying pathwise uniqueness?
-We have to require (again heuristically for the moment) that, for $P$-a.\,e.\ Brownian trajectory $W=\omega$, $(X_t(\omega,\cdot))_\#\mc{L}^d$ is a diffuse measure.
-This is in the case above; in the general case (general probability space and general $X_0$), we must require that $X_0$ has a diffuse law and that ``the law of $X_t$ for fixed $\omega$ is diffuse'' too.
-This law of $X_t$ for fixed $\omega$ is the conditional law of $X_t$ given the Brownian motion $W$; see e.g.\ \cite{StrVar}, Chapter 1, for a reference on conditional law.
+We have to require (again heuristically) that, for $Q$-a.e.~Brownian trajectory $W=\gamma$, $(X_t(\gamma,\cdot))_\#\mc{L}^d$ is a diffuse measure.
+This is true in the case above, while for the general case (of a general probability space and general initial datum~$X_0$), we must require that~$X_0$ has a diffuse law and that ``the law of~$X_t$ for fixed~$\gamma$ is diffuse'' too.
+This law of~$X_t$ for fixed~$\gamma$ is the conditional law of~$X_t$ given the Brownian motion~$W$; see e.g.~\cite[Chapter~1]{STRVAR79} for a reference on conditional law.